petaverse-cloud/pv-docs-site/docs/devices/3-light-sound/controlling-lights.md

 2. Navigate to the home screen.

-3. Locate the lights icon
+3. Locate the lights icon.

 	Tap on the lights icon to toggle the lights on or off.